wmetaz/ASDT/README.md

 # ASDT
-This is the pytorch version code of ASDT.
+This is the pytorch version code of TIP2023 "Weakly Supervised Semantic Segmentation via Alternate Self-Dual Teaching"(ASDT).
 The code was based RRM <https://github.com/zbf1991/RRM>.
 Thanks for their nice work!

 # Installation
 The project needs 1 NVIDIA 1080TI, python=3.6, pytorch=0.4.1.